awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-deploy.md

   "deploy": true
 }
 ```
 The app's environment variables are stored in the `[:environment]` attribute\.
-To retrieve them, you use a Chef search query to retrieve the app's hash table, which are all under the `aws_opsworks_app` node\.
+To retrieve them, use a Chef search query to retrieve the app's hash table, which is under the `aws_opsworks_app` node\.
 This app will be defined as the `other` type, so the query searches for apps of that type\.
 The recipe takes advantage of the fact that there is only one app on this instance, so the hash table of interest is just `app[0]`\.
 For convenience, the recipe then assigns the region, bucket, and file names to variables\.
 For more information about how to use Chef search, see \.[Obtaining Attribute Values with Chef Search](cookbooks-101-opsworks-opsworks-stack-config-search.md)

 **3: Download the file**